New Jersey Child Burn Injury Lawyers

 - Covering or plugging any electrical outlets that are not in use

 Even if you are extremely diligent about protecting your child from burns, the potential for injury still exists.
 Careless workers at restaurants could place hot liquids within your child's reach, or the daycare facility you trusted might have tap water that is hot enough to cause a scalding injury.
 If a negligent party or a defective product caused your child's burn injury, you could have a legal claim.
-The NJ child injury attorneys at Lependorf & Silverstein, P.C. will review your case at no cost to you.
+The New Jersey child injury attorneys at Lependorf & Silverstein, P.C. will review your case at no cost to you.
 After this initial consultation, we will be able to tell you whether you are likely to obtain a judgment in your favor should you decide to take the case to court.
 Contact us today at (609) 240-0040.

 - Protect the Ones You Love: Child Injuries are Preventable (CDC)